jessemiller/HamlPy/reference.md

 Surrounds the filtered text with &lt;script&gt; and CDATA tags.
 Useful for including inline CSS.

+### :markdown

+Converts the filter text from Markdown to HTML, using the Python [Markdown library](http://freewisdom.org/projects/python-markdown/).

 ### :highlight

 This will output the filtered text with syntax highlighting using [Pygments](http://pygments.org).